6 Student loans – accumulating and repaying the debt

 So if your income does not exceed the threshold level then you will not have to make any repayments of your debt.
 This means that repayments of student loans are really more like a tax than conventional debt repayments for which no consideration of your income level is made.

-Watch this video where Martin Lewis explains further how student loans end up being, in effect, a graduate tax with only a minority of people forecast to end up repaying the full amount of money borrowed, including the interest accumulated.
+Now watch this video where Martin Lewis explains further how student loans end up being, in effect, a graduate tax with only a minority of people forecast to end up repaying the full amount of money borrowed, including the interest accumulated.

 Important questions about student loans